 As well as stealing the show in each city, MacPhisto was very much in the spotlight online, with a surge of interest from the fan community and frequent coverage on U2's own website and social media accounts.
 Cathleen Falsani reviewed the Tulsa and St Louis shows for U2.com, noting that the audience "clearly delighted" in the resurrection of MacPhisto ("the devilish ghost of tours past").
 On 9th May 2018, it was heartwarming to see the anniversary of his public debut acknowledged on the band's official Facebook, Twitter and Instagram accounts, with a new photograph and the text "Hard to believe, but MacPhisto arrived into this world in Rotterdam, 25 years ago today"; the 'helluvaguy' hashtag was an amusing added touch!
 (Sherry Lawrence also celebrated the occasion with a "MacPhisto At 25" article for the @U2 fansite.)
 The same photo was used to illustrate U2.com's review of Las Vegas 2 later that week, which was headlined "The name is MacPhisto..." and initially included the placeholder text "In Las Vegas on the second night and he's back", along with an excerpt from his speech.
 A MacPhisto cosplayer, Marco Pitino, attended the show and had his photograph featured on the band's Instagram account, as well as briefly appearing (at 3:29) in a video posted on their website.
 U2.com's Nashville show page temporarily consisted of the "Don't believe..." opening lyrics followed by "Acrobat in Nashville tonight and MacPhisto in the house", plus an image of his avatar that was also shared on Facebook, Twitter, Instagram and Tumblr with the hashtag #MacPhisto.
 Similarly, a photograph of him delivering his speech via the magic mirror appeared in their Philadelphia 1 review and on social media (1, 2, 3, 4), captioned "'Pleased to meet you....'
 Mr MacPhisto in the house."
 There was even a sort of teaser trailer posted several hours before the first Boston show (1, 2, 3, 4) – a sinister 17-second video clip of the Showman making a beckoning motion, accompanied by the text "'Might we have lost a little bit of innocence along the way?'
 Boston, Mr MacPhisto has a question for you.
 (See you later...)"
 During the first New York show, an image and quote were posted immediately after his speech (1, 2, 3, 4): "The name is MacPhisto...
 I'm having somewhat of a comeback."
 This was followed up the next day with a 44-second proshot video clip of his speech (1, 2, 3, 4); both the photograph and the video would appear in U2.com's article about the show, beneath the headline "Mr MacPhisto in New York City".
 Several other gig reports on the website also included quotes from his speeches and/or mentions of him in fans' tweets and reviews.

 Once the North American leg of the tour had finished, the augmented reality filter was made available in the Facebook app, allowing fans to entertain themselves with their own "MacPhisto selfies" and videos (so he can now be quite literally "all over you" in your telephones).
 A behind-the-scenes video for U2.com subscribers was also posted on the website, with the tour's digital specialist Dalton Tyler explaining how the magic mirror works, intercut with clips of MacPhisto's speech at the second Los Angeles show.
+The following month, U2.com published an interview with the designer of the 'MacPhisto Effect', Marc Wakefield, describing how the filter was developed with feedback from the band and their creative team (and showing what some of the earlier versions looked like).

 The Experience + Innocence Tour resumes in Berlin on 31st August 2018.
 Whether MacPhisto will appear on the European leg is as yet unconfirmed, but many fans are hoping to see him revisit some of his Zooropa tour stops, and there are plenty of potential news topics for him to touch upon.
 Not to mention those fans who were too young in 1993 and would dearly love the chance to see him in person...